 A cleaning service will force your housemates to pick up a little bit, so you don’t eventually find a rat’s nest under one of your roommate’s clothes.
 I probably ended up saving money, even with the cost of the cleaning service, by avoiding household damage due to neglect.

 It was an easy decision for me.
 I have always hated debt, so I wanted the shortest loan possible that I could afford.
 Plus, I had plans to make extra payments each month to pay it off more quickly.
 I didn’t want this debt to limit me in the future.

 Too many of my friends carried student loan debt.
 I saw first-hand all of the ways that debt hindered them, all because of a decision that they made at 18.
 I didn’t want a decision made at 23 to come back and haunt me years down the road.
 Instead, I chose to be proactive by eliminating my mortgage as quickly as possible.

-Investing vs. Paying Off Mortgage
+Investing vs. Paying Off Mortgage Earlier

 Many financial advisors promote investing money in the stock market instead of paying off your mortgage.
 Historically, the stock market has yielded greater returns over time compared to the historic lows of mortgage rates.

-In fact, since 1928, the stock market has had an annualized return of almost 10%, including dividends.
+In fact, since 1928, the stock market has had an annualized return of about 10%, including dividends.
 Unless your interest rate is over 10%, which we haven’t seen since the 1980s, it would make sense to invest in the stock market.